ADVICE FOR FRENCH PROPERTY BUYERS

 - Shops, bars, restaurants – walking distance, 5 mins drive or more?

-- Golf, skiing, sailing, horse-riding etc. How far are you willing to go and enjoy your pastime?
+- Golf, skiing, sailing, horse-riding etc. How far are you willing to travel to enjoy your pastime?

 - Access to transport links ?